 Sec.
-19-557.
+19-57.
 Street signs.

 Permanent street identification signs shall be installed at all intersections.
-The signs shall be of a design approved by the agent, but at a minimum, either the street sign or the alphanumeric lettering shall be of a reflective material the sign face shall meet all the design requirements of the transportation department.
+The signs shall be of a design approved by the agent, but at a minimum, the sign face shall meet all the design requirements of the transportation department.

 Sec.
-19-568.
+19-58.
 Public water.